hashicorp/design-system/website/app/components/doc/test-with-custom-attributes.md

 This is a test using [`markdown-it-attrs`](https://github.com/arve0/markdown-it-attrs) and markdown that contains custom attributes

-The examples below are taken from the addon/plugin documentation:
+The examples below are taken and adapted from the addon/plugin documentation:

-## header {.style-me}
+## header {.style-me id=test}

 paragraph {data-toggle=modal}